Break-1T/StoreApp/README.md

 To install the project clone the repository by ``` git clone https://github.com/Break-1T/StoreApp.git```

 ## Usage
-1. Run the project through Visual Studio or any other IDE
+1. Run the project through StoreApp.sln file and compile project.
-2. In the start window go to the "Зарегистрироваться" tab
+2. In the start window go to the "Зарегистрироваться" tab.
 3. After successful registration, enter user data in the login window.
-4. At the first start, the StoreDB database will be created, which is located along the path "C : \ Users \ User"
+4. At the first start, the StoreDB database will be created, which is located along the path "C : \ Users \ User".
 5. After that, you can start filling the database with information about products, users, departments, orders, access levels.